Auckland Islands: Geography

 Most of the islands have a volcanic origin, with the archipelago dominated by two 12-million-year-old Miocene shield volcanoes, subsequently eroded and dissected.
 These rest on older volcanic rocks 15–25 million years old with some older granites and fossil-bearing sedimentary rocks from around 100 million years ago.

+Islands

+The following table includes named islands according to Land Information New Zealand.

 Climate

 Port Ross features a subpolar oceanic climate (Cfc according to the Köppen climate classification system).
 Like many other Subpolar oceanic climates, Port Ross, along with the Auckland Islands in general, are characterised by the near-constant overcast weather and never being too hot or too cold.

+This borders on an extremely mild-wintered, maritime-influenced tundra climate.

 Carnley Harbour also features a subpolar oceanic climate (Cfc according to the Köppen climate classification system), though it exaggerates the features shown in Port Ross, as it is much wetter and a lot more affected by ocean-moderation.

 The Auckland Islands have a fairly constant cool and wet weather year-round, with neither winter being excessively cold nor summer excessively hot.
 The climate is most similar to that seen in the Faroe Islands and Aleutian Islands.